History

 1988

-Rev. Maurice Branscomb began his ministry as the fifteenth rector of Grace
+Rev. Maurice Branscomb began his ministry as the sixteenth rector of Grace

 1989